Code of Student Rights and Responsibilities

 - If the Student poses a threat of disruption of or interference with the normal operations of the University.

-- Following an individualized safety and risk analysis in which the Dean of Student Services determines that, based on the allegations of sexual harassment, there is an immediate threat to the physical health or safety of any Student or other individual.
+- Following an individualized safety and risk analysis in which the Vice Chancellor of Student Services determines that, based on the allegations of sexual harassment, there is an immediate threat to the physical health or safety of any Student or other individual.

-During the interim suspension, the Student shall be denied access to the residence halls and/or to the campus (including classes) and/or computing and networking facilities and resources and/or all other University activities or privileges for which the Student might otherwise be eligible, as the dean of Student services may determine to be appropriate.
+During the interim suspension, the Student shall be denied access to the residence halls and/or to the campus (including classes) and/or computing and networking facilities and resources and/or all other University activities or privileges for which the Student might otherwise be eligible, as the Vice Chancellor of Student services may determine to be appropriate.
 The Student should be notified in writing of this action and the reasons for the interim suspension.
-The notice should include the date, time and place of a subsequent hearing at which the Student may show cause why the Student’s continued presence on the campus does not constitute a threat or may contest whether a campus policy was violated.
+The notice should include the date, time and place of a subsequent interim suspension meeting at which the Student may show cause why the Student’s continued presence on the campus does not constitute a threat or may contest whether a campus policy was violated.
+Consistent with this Code, the student may be accompanied by an Advisor.

 Violations of University drug and alcohol policies are cumulative over the duration of a Student's tenure at the University and a schedule of minimum Consequences will be assigned.
 All monetary fines for alcohol and other drug violations go into an alcohol education account that supports classes, assessments and other educational efforts.
 A schedule of fines will be approved annually by the Board of Governors and available on the University website.